cloudacademy/aws-cloudformation/vpc-ml/README.md

 ### Overview
 The creation of this environment involves spinning up a single CloudFormation stack using just the template `cloudacademy.vpc.ml.yaml`.

 This environment consists of an EC2 instance.
 The EC2 instance bootstraps itself at launch time.
-The bootsrapping sequence involves cloning from a CA FraudDetection GITHUB repository, downloads a sample credit card dataset, then installs itself, builds the model, and then finally spins up HTTP API endpoint - to which prediction requests can be sent to.
+The bootsrapping sequence involves cloning from a CA FraudDetection GITHUB repository, downloads a sample credit card dataset, then installs itself, builds the model, and then finally spins up an HTTP API endpoint - to which prediction requests can be sent to.

 ### EC2 Userdata Bootstrapping Script
 ```